SilkRose/Pony/stories/chaotic-crush/05-animal-articulation.md

 "Okay, now let's see that recipe of yours… *One head of lettuce, twice washed, cut in one centimeter wide strips.
 Two medium-sized carrots, julienne cut.
 One large cucumber, peeled, cut in slices.
 Mix together in large bowl.* Wow, you really are a picky eater, but I think I can handle this."

 Discord snaps his fingers and an apron appears on him.
 He grabs the ingredients from the fridge, and washes the lettuce.
+Twice.
 He picks up a knife, and with a snap of his fingers, it perfectly chops all the vegetables by itself.
 He mixes it in a bowl, and passes it to Angel Bunny.
-"Just the way you like it."
+"Here.
+Just the way you like it."

 Angel Bunny gives the salad a sniff and cautiously takes a bite.
 After a few seconds, he wolfs down the whole thing.
 "Wow, you're a great chef!"

 "Thanks, I'm glad you enjoyed it.
 I know we've met before, but I don't think I've properly introduced myself.
 My name is Discord.
 I'm going to be watching you while Fluttershy is gone.
-What do you usually like to do with Fluttershy."
+What do you usually like to do with Fluttershy?"

 Angel puts his paw on his chin.
 "Nice to meet you.
 My name's Angel.
 I spend a lot of time with Fluttershy, but I think one of my favorite things is when Fluttershy reads us books.
 That's always nice."